DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry marks the beginning of a new subsection focused on CSS sizing.
 It will introduce key topics like font units, absolute and relative sizing, and responsive design practices.

 ---

+#### CSS FONT UNITS - FURTHER DISCUSSION ON 'REM'

+### Course Step Number: 464

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+A discussion was initiated by the student to clarify the 'rem' unit.
+The student correctly questioned what 'rem' units are relative to if only relative units are used.
+This discussion clarified that 'rem' units are relative to the font size of the root `<html>` element, which has a browser-default value (typically 16px) even if not explicitly set.
+The entry explains how this makes `rem` a powerful, predictable, and accessible unit for scaling all fonts on a webpage by only changing one CSS value.

+---